OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/includes/storsimple-install-update2-hotfix.md

         Controller0>Enter-HcsMaintenanceMode
         Checking device state...

-        In maintenance mode, your device will not service IOs and will be disconnected from the Microsoft Azure StorSimple Manager service.
-Entering maintenance mode will end the current session and reboot both controllers, which takes a few minutes to complete.
-Are you sure you want to enter maintenance mode?
+        In maintenance mode, your device will not service IOs and will be disconnected from hello Microsoft Azure StorSimple Manager service.
+Entering maintenance mode will end hello current session and reboot both controllers, which takes a few minutes toocomplete.
+Are you sure you want tooenter maintenance mode?
         [Y] Yes [N] No (Default is "Y"): Y

         -----------------------MAINTENANCE MODE------------------------